How Hard Is It To Become A NY Times Bestseller?

 How Hard Is It To Become A Bestseller?

 Around 4 million books are published annually in the US – about 11,000 per day.
-The average US book sees fewer than 200 annual sales, while the typical self-published author sells just five copies each.
+The average book sells fewer than 200 copies annually, and most self-published titles move only about five copies.
+That puts the odds sharply against any new release – especially without major backing.

 Moreover, a book can land on multiple lists simultaneously, complicating matters further.
 Big-name authors with highly promoted releases often dominate multiple lists, making competition fierce.